This section gives information about UV (ultraviolet) radiation, and how it can affect our health.

 UV radiation is part of a broad spectrum of wavelengths from the sun.
 UV radiation has a shorter wavelength than visible light, and we can’t feel or see it.

-Too much UV exposure can cause health problems, of which melanoma and non-melanoma skin cancer are among the most serious.
-New Zealand has some of the highest rates of melanoma incidence and mortality in the world.
+The most serious of these are melanoma and non-melanoma skin cancers.
+According to the Global Cancer Observatory, New Zealand has some of the highest rates of melanoma and non-melanoma incidence and mortality in the world .